 Santa Barbara County

 - Lake San Antonio – We couldn’t leave this destination out of the equation.
 Located just above Paso Robles, Lake San Antonio offers 11 miles of moderately challenging trails for the avid equestrian with spectacular views from the North Shore of the lake.
 There are restrooms, BBQ’s, picnic areas, etc. A beautiful place to enjoy the more rugged inland trails that our area has to offer.
-Reservations can be made here<
+Reservations for the Los Robles Equestrian Area can be made here<

 Hopefully this article can serve as a resource to kick start your summer horse camping adventures.
 Remember, when traveling with your horses, always bring the appropriate safety gear, know the distance and location to the nearest ranger station and veterinary clinic, always bring your own water buckets/feed bags/feed tubs and of course feed, and don’t forget a cell phone for emergencies.
 It is a good idea to find a friend who is versed in horse camping to accompany you on your first adventure, and once you’ve become well versed in the art, be sure to pass along what you’ve learned to others who want to experience the same thing.
 Have a safe and wonderful summer, and happy trails!

 Photos used by permission from Beverly Poorman’s files